 INTERACTIVE LIFE GROUP

 Join us for a 4 week study of what the Bible says about disaster preparedness.
-This Bible study, Are You Ready for Disaster?, will prepare your family to respond–and recover from–major emergencies and disasters.JOIN OUR PREPARENESS LIFE GROUP
+This Bible study, Are You Ready for Disaster? will prepare your family to respond – and recover from – major emergencies and disasters.LET US KNOW YOU ARE INTERESTED

 SEPTEMBER IS...
 EMERGENCY PREPAREDNESS MONTH